Arts Council England

 3. Producing a Practical Guide to Culture Change for Arts and Culture Organisations

-Our latest project for Arts Council England was the design and production of a good practice guide to diversity, culture change and people management, to be made available to the whole arts and culture sector.
+Our latest project for Arts Council England was the design and production of a Culture Change Toolkit: a good practice guide to diversity, culture change and people management to be made available to the whole arts and culture sector.
 ACE wanted a practical, accessible and stimulating guide to employing, promoting and supporting diverse talent, from entry- to board-level.

 The guide was created in close consultation with representatives from across the sector.
 These included existing staff and artists from music, theatre and visual arts organisations of various sizes, and across various strands of diversity.
 We wanted to get a clear sense of what the sector needed most, and what would be most practical for its employers, employees and other key stakeholders.